supabase/auth/CONTRIBUTING.md

 ## License

-By contributing to Gotrue, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to GoTrue, you agree that your contributions will be licensed under its [MIT license](LICENSE).